Adults need to get shots (vaccines) just like kids do. Make sure you are up to date on your shots.

 - Get the Tdap shot to protect against tetanus (“TET-nes”), diphtheria (“dif-THEER-ee-ah”), and whooping cough (pertussis).
 Everyone needs to get the Tdap shot once, and pregnant women need a dose during every pregnancy.
+Learn about the Tdap shot.

 Ask your doctor or nurse if there are any other shots you need to stay healthy.